ckbauman/School_District_Analysis/README.md

 # School_District_Analysis
 Module 4 Anaconda

-## Overview of the School District Ananlysis
+## Overview of the School District Analysis

 The School_District_Analysis data shows testing results, for math and reading, by schools within the district.
 We are able to show how each school is performing by grade level, type and size.